Key Takeaways for Croatia Digital Nomad Visa

 - Professional support ensures smooth paperwork + optimal tax structure, especially for long stays.

 Since 2021, Croatia has officially welcomed remote professionals through its Digital Nomad Residence Permit, often called the “digital nomad visa.”
-It’s not technically a visa – but it does let you live and work remotely from Croatia for up to 18 months (and possibly longer under the new rules).
+While it’s not technically a visa, it allows eligible third-country nationals to live and work remotely from Croatia for up to 18 months (and potentially longer under updated rules).

 Let’s break down exactly how it works, what it costs.